-Both the 1DX Mark II and the S1H are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the S1H does not have a direct predecessor.
+The S1H is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Panasonic S1H or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.